Astros vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .333 with a home run and two RBI.
+- Bichette will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .286 with two home runs and three RBI.

 Bichette Recent Games